At The Artery Community Roasters, we are proud to adopt a transparent and equitable Direct Trade model when sourcing our specialty green coffee.

 We are a for-profit, social enterprise.
 A portion of all our profits go to our partners at ABLE2, a registered, not-for-profit organization that directly supports people living with various disabilities.

-While we are a for-profit business, we reinvest a lot of those profits back into paying our employees a living wage, while also paying a premium for some of the most ethical, direct trade coffee available.
+While we are a for-profit business, we reinvest a lot of those profits back into paying our employees a living wage, while also prioritizing paying high farmgate prices (what is paid directly to the farmer) for some of the most ethical, direct trade coffee available.

 We are committed to displaying a transparent account of where our money is invested, so that consumers know that by supporting our business they are also supporting the community, both local and global.